 Students completing final examinations must depart from the College within 24 hours

-from the time they finish their last exam unless they are involved in graduation activites
+from the time they finish their last exam unless they are involved in approved graduation

+student.
 All College standards apply as long as the student remains on campus.
-Students violating
+Students

 A student may keep a motor vehicle on campus, provided it is properly registered with